micro-api/micro-api/README.md

 }
 ```

-If the a specified record does not exist at the requested location, it **SHOULD** return an error.
+If the a specified resource does not exist at the requested location, it **SHOULD** return an error.
 The assumption is that *the `PATCH` method replaces the fields specified*.
 There is a special `operate` property which allows for arbitrary updates, which this specification is agnostic about.
 In common update cases, it may be desirable to reject upserts (the `PUT` method defines that [a resource may be created](http://greenbytes.de/tech/webdav/draft-ietf-httpbis-p2-semantics-21.html#PUT)), so `PATCH` is typically what you want to do.

-`PATCH` requests can update existing records, however Micro API does not define the semantics to create or delete resources with this method.
+`PATCH` requests can update existing resources, however Micro API does not define the semantics to create or delete resources with this method.
 In this example, by setting a link's `id` property to `null` (for a to-one relationship) or `[]` (empty array for a to-many relationship), it removes the link.

-## Deleting Records
+## Deleting Resources

 ```http
 DELETE /people/john-doe